CompGenomeLab/PHACTboost_manuscript/README.md

 Figure 2A displays AUROC comparisons between PHACTboost and tools reported in dbNSFP across TS1, TS2, TS3, TS4, and TS5, respectively.

-To generate Part A and B, you can use the script "Figure2A.R," and "Figure2B.R," which are located in the same directory, respectively.
+To generate Part A and B, you can use the script "Figure2AB.R," which is located in the same directory.

 The necessary files are provided in the Figure2/Data folder.